Narias1999/ecoins/README.md

 To develop the idea we used the tech stack Firebase, Angular and React Native.

-In the hackathon's final result we reach the 5th place.
+In the hackathlon's final result we reach the 5th place.
 The event join more than 300 colombian developers.